Kars4Kids: Advertising jingle

-Criticism
+Legal issues

-The organization has been criticized for inadequately disclosing its Jewish educational work.
-In 2009, Joy for Our Youth paid $65,000 in fines in Pennsylvania; while Kars4Kids paid $65,000 in fines in Oregon in settlements reached with the respective state attorneys general as a result of their contention that the organization had to state clearly that the beneficiaries were of a "certain religious affiliation".
+The organization has been criticized for inadequately disclosing its religious affiliation.
+In 2009, Joy for Our Youth Inc., the company doing business as Kars4Kids and Oorah, paid $65,000 in fines in Pennsylvania and $65,000 in fines in Oregon in settlements reached with the respective state attorneys general as a result of the organization's failure to disclose their religious affiliation.
 In Oregon, the attorney general added that Kars4Kids failed to disclose that its offer of a "free vacation" for vehicle donors was designed to recruit people to attend timeshare presentations.

 In 2017, Minnesota Attorney General Lori Swanson conducted a compliance review and submitted a 300-page report to the Internal Revenue Service.
-The report found that 44% of funds raised by Kars4Kids went to program expenses, and most of that money had gone to its sister organization Oorah, whose concentration in New York and New Jersey meant only one Minnesota child was believed to have benefited from one of its programs in the years 2012–2014.
+The report found that 44% of funds raised by Kars4Kids went to program expenses, and most of that money had gone to its sister organization Oorah, whose concentration in New York and New Jersey meant only one Minnesota child was believed to have benefited from one of its programs in the years 2012–2014 (finding that only 1% of its funding went to children in the state).
 The report also mentioned the charity had lost money in real estate investments in the 2008 financial crisis and may have been a victim of losses from a Ponzi scheme.

+In April 2024, a federal appeals court reversed a $10.6 million 2019 trademark infringement judgment against Kars4Kids in a suit brought by the older, Texas-based charity America Can!
+Cars for Kids.
+The appellate court found that the lawsuit had not been brought in a sufficiently timely manner.